tackme31/solr-admin-extension/README.md

 - [x] Query History
 - [ ] Aliases Viewer

+## Installation
+This extension is not yet available in the Chrome Web Store.
+Clone this repository and load it as an unpackaged extension.

 ## License
 *Solr Admin Extension* is licensed under the MIT license.
 See LICENSE.txt.